SS-Sarkar/IoT_Weather-Monitoring-System/README.md

 To set up the system, I followed these steps:

-a.
-Connected the DHT11, LDR, and rain sensor to the Arduino board as per the pin connections provided in the code.
-b.
-Installed the necessary libraries for DHT11, LDR, and Blynk in the Arduino IDE.
-c.
-Created a Blynk account and obtain the required Blynk authentication token.
-d.
-Configured the Blynk app and map the virtual pins to the respective sensor readings.
-e.
-Flashed the Arduino with the code to collect data from the sensors and send it to the Blynk server.
-f.
-Created the WMS app using MIT App Inventor.
-g.
-Downloaded and installed the WMS app on my smartphone using the APK file or we can compile it using the MIT App Inventor.
+a).
+Connected the DHT11, LDR, and rain sensor to the Arduino board as per the pin connections provided in the code. b).
+Installed the necessary libraries for DHT11, LDR, and Blynk in the Arduino IDE. c).
+Created a Blynk account and obtain the required Blynk authentication token. d).
+Configured the Blynk app and map the virtual pins to the respective sensor readings. e).
+Flashed the Arduino with the code to collect data from the sensors and send it to the Blynk server. f).
+Created the WMS app using MIT App Inventor. g).
+Downloaded and installed the WMS app on my smartphone using the APK file or we can compile it using the MIT App Inventor. h).
-h.
 Also downloaded the Blynk mobile app

 With the WMS or Blynk app, we can stay informed about the weather conditions in real-time, whether we're at home or on the go.
 Get ready to explore the WMS app and experience a new level of weather monitoring!